oz-tmg/fallout-4-gog-install-post-april24-update/README.md

    - x3audio1_7
 4. Get BethINI
 5. Choose the High BethINI preset as the guide suggests, but DISABLE GOD RAYS.
 They cause a visual glitch.
 6. CHANGE ambient occlusion from “HBAO+” to “SSAO” as it causes the game to be black screen.
+7. Edit Launch Parameters
+   7.1.
+Open Crossover on your Mac Mini
+   7.2.
+Locate the Bottle where Mod Organizer 2 is installed.
+   7.3.
+Open the "Run Command" or the "Advanced Options" for that Bottle (depending on your Crossover version).
+   7.4.
+Run Mod Organizer from Crossover.
+   7.5.
+In Mod Organizer, Click on the Gears icon (right next to the executable selection dropdown at the top) to open Executables settings.
+This is where you can edit how Mod Organizer launches applications like Skyrim, Fallout, etc.
+   7.6.
+Under Executables, find F4SE, look for the "Arguments" field ("Command Line Parameters"), and enter launch parameter `-forcesteamloader`.
+This enure the Mod Organizer will pass the parameter when it launches the game.

 ### Game Settings: BethINI
 Change and optimize presets and more specific options: